Your curly, thick beard needs some love to moisturize the hair, smoothen the skin, and unclog hair follicles.

 Unscented oils are the best for sensitive skin.
-Additionally, since you'll use beard shampoo, apply a facial moisturizer and Burberry cologne, using unscented beard oil saves you the trouble of having too many fragrances on you.
+Additionally, since you'll use beard shampoo, a facial moisturizer, and cologne, using unscented beard oil saves you the trouble of having too many fragrances on you.

 What's In Your Bottle?

 Some excellent choices are argan, jojoba, and coconut oil, as they hydrate your hair while also soothing your skin.
-You can even help boost beard growth with tea tree oil.
+You can even help boost the growth of your beard with tea tree oil.